Thunderbottom/website/content/blog/2018-08-03-installing-void-with-fde.md

 <!-- more -->

-This guide serves as an extension to the official Void documentation for Full Disk Encryption {% sidenote(id="1") %}Check out the [Void Linux: Full Disk Encryption](https://docs.voidlinux.org/installation/guides/fde.html) wiki article{% end %} in an attempt to make the steps easier to follow.
+This guide serves as an extension to the official Void documentation for Full Disk Encryption{% sidenote(id="1") %}Check out the [Void Linux: Full Disk Encryption](https://docs.voidlinux.org/installation/guides/fde.html) wiki{% end %} in an attempt to make the steps easier to follow.

 ## Prerequisites